gopinathdanda/pennapps-2014/README.md

 <h2>Oculus interfacing</h2>

-Basic code to render video feed from a webpage onto Occulus screen using three.js and VRRenderer.js.
+Basic code to render video feed from a webpage onto Oculus screen using three.js and VRRenderer.js.